LozenChen/TAS-Helper/tryRemoveHooks.md

 you can find hooks on CelesteTAS by searching ```// todo: try remove hook on tas```

-- ConsoleEnhancement: these codes can be merged into CelesteTAS
+- [ConsoleEnhancement](Source/Gameplay/ConsoleEnhancement.cs): these codes can be merged into CelesteTAS

-- ActualPosition: removable, needs CelesteTAS to provide a CenterCameraPosition
+- [ActualPosition](Source/Gameplay/ActualPosition.cs): removable, needs CelesteTAS to provide a CenterCameraPosition

-- RestoreSettingsExt: removable, needs CelesteTAS to provide a blacklist
+- [RestoreSettingsExt](Source/Utils/RestoreSettingsExt.cs): removable, needs CelesteTAS to provide a blacklist

-- SimplifiedTrigger.ModGetCustomColor: removable, needs CelesteTAS to provide some API.
+- [SimplifiedTrigger.ModGetCustomColor](Source/Gameplay/SimplifiedTrigger.cs): removable, needs either CelesteTAS to provide some API, or TAS Helper mod export related methods / fields.

+- [SimplifiedTrigger.ModFindClickedEntities](Source/Gameplay/SimplifiedTrigger.cs): removable, TAS Helper mod exports.

-- PredictorCore.PreventSendStateToStudio: removable, needs CelesteTAS to provide a field to turn off SendStateToStudio
+- [PredictorCore.PreventSendStateToStudio](Source/Predictor/PredictorCore.cs): removable, needs CelesteTAS to provide a field to turn off SendStateToStudio

-- BetterInvincible: in some sense redirects SetCommand's "Set Invincible true" to "set TAS Helper's invincible on". seems hard to remove
+- [BetterInvincible](Source/Gameplay/BetterInvincible.cs): in some sense redirects SetCommand's "Set Invincible true" to "set TAS Helper's invincible on". seems hard to remove.
+But can do better with a mod export.... okay it's best to just merge into CelesteTAS.

-- SimplifiedTrigger.ModFindClickedEntities: involves InfoWatchEntity, i have no good idea yet

-- AutoWatchEntity.CoreLogic: involves InfoWatchEntity, i have no good idea yet
+- [AutoWatchEntity.CoreLogic](Source/Gameplay/AutoWatchEntity/CoreLogic.cs): doable, add some events.

+# Other refactor

+- InfoWatch if log to command.

+- InfoWatch if different log level to in-game info panel / studio panel (a level should be none / name only?)